ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

-# Search Users based on different Criteria and Get Results in pages
+# Find and Sort Employees

-You need to add functionality for searching Users based on different criteria
+You need to add functionality for finding Employees based on department and sorting data based on input provided by Admin.

 ## Requirements

- - You need to add following APIs in UserSearchController
+ - You need to add following API in EmployeeFinderController

-      - An Api with path `/search` to search users by address accepting body in form of UserSearchRequestDto and returning `List<User>`
+      - An Api with path `/employeeFinder` to find employees by department accepting body in form of EmployeeFinderRequestDto and returning `Page<Employee>`

-      - An Api with path `search/ladies` to get details of all Ladies accepting `pageNumber` with datatype Integer as query parameter and returning `List<User>`
-      - An Api with path `search/adultMales` to get details of all Men having age >= 18 accepting `pageNumber` with datatype Integer as query parameter and returning `List<User>`
- - You need to add implementation in methods present in UserSearchService, taking help from UserRepository.
+ - You need to add implementation in `findEmployees` method present in EmployeeFinderService.
+This method is also taking list of Sort Params which Admin can provide.
+You need to return data in pages in sorted order.
+In case 2 employees are tieing at some sort criteria, then next sort criteria will be used to remove tie.
- - You need to declare some methods in UserRepository, otherwise TestCase will fail in compilation, because mocking is done on those methods.
+ - You might need to declare some methods in EmployeeRepository, otherwise TestCase will fail in compilation, because mocking is done on those methods.

 ## Hints
  - Nothing is needed from your side in pom.xml or application.properties